Qualified mindfulness teacher

 In 2013 I took my first MBSR course, found it profoundly useful and have been meditating regularly ever since.
 I went on to train with MiSP (Mindfulness in Schools Project) to become a mindfulness teacher.
 I am fortunate to work in a school where mindfulness is on the curriculum and I currently teach staff and students on a weekly basis.
 I trained to teach the MBSR course to adults at The Mindful Academy in Spain, which is at the forefront of mindfulness training in Europe.
 I have also taken training to teach the MBSR course online.
 To find out more about my training, please follow this link, I follow the Good Practice Guidelines for teaching mindfulness of the UK Network of Mindfulness Teachers.

 I have found mindfulness profoundly useful over the years.
 Not only has it helped me appreciate the present moment more, but it has also enabled me to experience events such as bereavement and other challenging situations with calm and confidence.
-At this particular time with the coronavirus, I am immensely grateful to have my mindfulness practice and to be able to meditate with others via various online platforms - I am currently starting every weekday by doing a meditation with friends in the Spanish mountains which is very helpful.
+At this particular time with the coronavirus, I am immensely grateful to have my mindfulness practice and to be able to meditate with others via various online platforms - starting every weekday by doing a meditation with friends in the Spanish mountains was very helpful when so much was changing around us.
 I am motivated by the way that mindfulness has changed and enriched my own life and by the evidence that it has the potential to do the same for everyone.
 I am committed to sharing what I have learnt so as to empower and inspire others.

 Do get in touch if you would like to know more.